Racism in France: Culture and political tradition

 French political tradition does not use the term "racial minority" in its discourse because all of the rights that the French Revolution represents lie on two notions: the notion of the state and the notion of man.
 Thus, French political tradition sees these rights as a universal and natural (or inalienable) benefit of being human.
-The Interior Ministry provides a set of descriptors to be used by the police to classify individuals in lieu of race.
-The descriptors are: européen (nordique, caucasien, méditerranéen); africain/antillais; métis; maghrébin; moyen-oriental; asiatique; indo-pakistanais; latino-américain; polynésien; mélanésien-canaque.

 Some believe that politicians' desire to adhere to these ideals leads to a lack of recognition of ethnic minority groups.
-The existence of minority ethnicities is recognised in many European nations by the judicial system and the political sphere.
+The existence of minority ethnicities is recognized in many European nations by the judicial system and the political sphere.
 Some states give migrants specific rights such as the right to receive an education in their native language.
-France, however, does not allow these rights as it only recognises rights in the context of citizenship and human characterisation.
+France, however, does not allow these rights as it only recognizes rights in the context of citizenship and human characterization.

 In this vein, the state has encouraged assimilationist policies.
 In particular, the government has sought that foreign-born nationals, who have acquired French nationality, be considered French and not by their ethnic self-identity.
 Many Arab Muslims in France identify as Muslim, rather than Algerian, Moroccan or Arab.
 This is based more on community and family ties than religious observance.
 It is said that the notion of ethnicity (ethnicité), when it is used in France, ignores reference to race, in contrast to perceived usage the term in North America and the United Kingdom, to focus on cultural aspects.